alexdavis-work/hapi-restify/README.md

 Hapi-Restify
 =================

 A REST Api with HAPI.
-Built from your Mongo models.
+Built from your Mongo models `version 0.0.2`
-_version 0.0.1-beta_

 ## Installation
 ```